vapor-ware/kubetest/README.md

   when your test cluster is hosted on GKE.
 - **`--kube-config`**: The path to the config file to use for your cluster.
 If not specified, it defaults to the same config that `kubectl` uses at `~/.kube/config`
+- **`--kube-error-log-lines`**: Set the number of lines to tail from the container logs for a test namespace when a test fails.
+By default this is set to 50.
+If you want to show all container logs, set this to -1.
+If you do not wish to show container logs, set this to 0.
 - **`--kube-log-level`**: Set the logging level for kubetest.
 The default log level is *warning*.
   Setting the log level to *info* will provide logging for kubetest actions.
 Setting the log level to *debug* will log out the Kubernetes object state for various actions as well.